BeckTimothy/hacking-github-demo/CONTENT_SPOOFING.md

 GitHub hosts remote Git repos for you.
 Through their settings you can add cryptographic keys to your account as authentication on the back-end this is really just using Git's authentication, but because you've uploaded your key to the server, every commit you make with that key active is tied to your GitHub account.

 When it comes to commits, GitHub sees the key associated with the account and commit when pushing and attaches that contribution to the account owning the key pair.
-But then it does something janky, GitHub displays the GitHub account tied to the user.email config variable given with each commit.
+But then it does something jank, GitHub displays the GitHub account tied to the user.email config variable given with each commit.
 As opposed to displaying the GitHub account tied to the key that pushed those commits to the remote repo.

 ⠀